NanoQuant: Efficient Sub-1-Bit Quantization of Large Language Models: Conclusion

 \section{Conclusion}

 We propose \name, an efficient and accurate post-training quantization method to enable 1-bit and sub-1-bit weight quantization of LLMs of up to 70B parameters, with only a single GPU. \name enables rapid binarization and extremely compact weight storage, significantly reducing the memory footprint of LLM inference.
 Custom binary CUDA kernels further improve energy efficiency and decoding speed.
-Our approach achieves up to $25.8\times$ model compression, making it feasible to run a 70B-parameter LLM on an 8GB GPU. \name democratizes access to large-scale language models by enabling fast, efficient compression and inference for researchers and developers in resource-constrained settings, and advances the frontier of extreme LLM quantization.
+Our approach achieves up to $24\times$ model compression, making it feasible to run a 70B-parameter LLM on an 8 GB GPU. \name lowers the hardware barrier for some large-model inference by enabling fast, efficient compression and inference for researchers and developers in resource-constrained settings, and advances the frontier of extreme LLM quantization.